Sitemap

 7 tuft twists example

 This tuft has 7 twists and is a sign of a well-made carpet.
 I have used green and white to better show the twisting of the tuft.
-In this example the tuft is one-inch long (tall).
+In these examples the tufts are one-inch long (tall).

 4 tuft twists example

-Frieze styles always have a higher Tuft Twist rating (usually over 6) and is why Frieze styles are well-known for their durability and retaining a like-new appearance longer than most other carpet styles.
-(I am referring to Frieze styles made of 100% Nylon)
+Frieze styles always have a higher Tuft Twist rating (usually well over 6) and is why Frieze styles are well-known for their durability and retaining a like-new appearance longer than most other carpet styles.
+(I am referring to Frieze styles made of 100% Nylon).

 • The Tuft Twist rating is based on the number of twists per "lineal inch" of tuft.